 It's crazy how many students go abroad without travel insurance.
 For less than a tenner, you can relax on your holiday knowing you're fully covered!

 But if you can spare a moment between daydreaming about sun, sea, sand and sangria after months of sloggin' it hard in the library, we'd seriously advise spending a small amount of cash on a travel insurance policy to cover yourself in case something goes wrong.

 The good news is, if you do your research, and are smart about which policy you choose and where you buy it from, it doesn't have to cost much more than two pints of beer.
 Here's what you need to know.

 What’s on this page?

 The short answer to this is YES.
 Most holidays go swimmingly, but if something does go wrong while you're outside of the UK, you can end up with a serious bill to deal with that could be avoided with just one small payment before you set off.
 It's a no-brainer, really!

 The US and Australia also have notoriously expensive healthcare, so if you're unlucky enough to fall out of a hammock and break your neck when chilling in Surfer's Paradise, you'll be in a serious pickle without a policy that fully covers you.

 Without travel insurance, even the most minor of accidents can end up costing you a small fortune.
-We can also guarantee that if you get something nicked while you're on hols, you'll be kicking yourself for not having the foresight to insure yourself before you left.
+We can also guarantee that if you get something nicked while you're on your hols, you'll be kicking yourself for not having the foresight to insure yourself before you left.

 So, for that extra peace of mind while you're away, it's well worth investing a little bit of cash into travel insurance.

 What about the the European Health Insurance Card (EHIC)?

-As a UK citizen, you're lucky enough to be entitled to a European health card, which will give you basic healthcare at a reduced cost when visiting any countries within the European Economic Area.
+As a UK citizen, you're lucky enough to be entitled to a European Health Insurance Card, which will give you basic healthcare at a reduced cost when visiting any countries within the European Economic Area.